Umuzi-org/ACN-syllabus/content/projects/semitone-challenge/basic-algorithm/_index.md

 It should have the following functions:

-- `set current notes`: This should take an array is you are using Java or JavaScript and a list if you are using Python of 2 notes as an argument.
+- `set current notes`: This should take an array/list of 2 notes as an argument.
 Each note is a string.
 If an incorrect note is passed in, for example `B#`, then raise/throw an Error/Exception with an appropriate error message.
 - `get current notes`: This should return an array/list of the currently selected notes

 Note: If you are using Java, please use an Array of Strings for the above functions